jinqiy/jinqiy.github.com/index.md

 ---
 layout: page
 title: Have a good day!
-tagline: Keep hungry, and KISS.
+tagline:
 ---
 {% include JB/setup %}

 Hello, here is my first blog powered by Jekyll Bootstrap.
 There are lots of things to be recorded here soon.
 Now, while you are watching this page, I am busy on filling the site.
-Or you can check out my older blogs on [CSDN] (http://my.csdn.net/jackyyen).
+Or you can check out my older blogs on [CSDN](http://my.csdn.net/jackyyen).

 Yes, I am not yet familiar with Jekyll and Github.
 So, here below is some link for refer to.

 ## FYI

 Read [Jekyll Quick Start](http://jekyllbootstrap.com/usage/jekyll-quick-start.html)